How to Make a YouTube Video (Beginner’s Guide)

 Often, we record a little extra at the beginning and end of a recording.
 To remove the extra content, drag the end of the clip “in.”
 This is called trimming.
 If you trim too much, drag the video clip back to restore your video.

-It’s good to note that any edits you make on the timeline, won’t affect your original recording in the media bin.
+Note that any edits you make on the timeline won’t affect your original recording in the media bin.

 2. Use cuts